We have a number of projects, they help provide advice to different people for different purposes.

 The overall aim of this project is to promote and protect the rights of disabled people in the workplace.
 The work is focused on early intervention in order to prevent an employed disabled person from becoming unemployed and subject to potentially a life on state benefits.

-In February 2016, the Legal Advice Centre Family Law Clinic went ‘live’.
+In February 2016, our first Family Law Clinic went ‘live’.
 It is weekly clinic with a focus on domestic violence.
 The clinic is a collaboration between ourselves and six international law firms.
 Typical casework includes helping DV victims obtain non-molestation orders.
-As part of an extension to our Family Law Clinic we have also recently established a duty desk at East London Family Court, in partnership with Greenwich University.
+In January 2021 we opened our second weekly Family Law Clinic, this clinic is run with pro bono support from one of our longstanding law firm partners.

 Since 2012, we have developed work around legal expenses insurance (LEI) in order to help fund tribunal and court work.
 Quite often our users do not know that they have such cover.
 At first contact, we have changed our protocols to establish whether users can take advantage of any insurance and financial products which contain LEI.